vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.md

 }
 ```

-In the case of an action which has been designated to generate an event, the data supplied is similar to that for a page view but has an additional field with the value of the `event` field added against the clickable action.
+In the case of clickable action which has been designated to generate an event, the data supplied is similar to that for a page view but has an additional field with the value of the `event` field added against the clickable action.

 ```
 {